veselosky/bluebucket/content/architecture-process.md

 and 2) we want a format that will be easily usable by our client JavaScript applications.

-Archetypes are kept in their own directory, organized by the *item class,* and have a `.json` extension.
+Archetypes are kept in their own directory, organized by *item class,* and have a `.json` extension.
 This makes it easy to create S3 event sources that target only Archetypes.

 There is a fixed set of supported item classes, as depicted in the diagram.
-They
+They are (alphabetically):
-are:

 * Article: a text/html item intended to be displayed as a stand-alone web page.
 * Audio: an audio item.